DX-DeveloperExperience/zen-audit/docs/custom-rules/README.md

 ### Sub-rules

-If you want your Rule2 to be prompted only after Rule1 is applied, use the following decorator:
+If you want your Rule2 to be prompted only after Rule1 is applied, use the following decorator instead:

 ```ts
 @RuleRegister.registerSubRuleOf(Rule1)